Travel Fitness, especially for Aircrew & Flight Crew!

 I'm a Captain for a major airline (my 'day job') and I jetset about 3 to 4 days per week & spend the night in hotels at least 3 nights per week.
-I've been an airline pilot for 10 years & was a navy pilot before that!
+I've been an airline pilot for 15 years & was a Navy pilot before that!
 As you can imagine I've dealt with MANY if not EVERY occupational health hazard associated with travel & flying!
-In fact I'm the resident health & fitness advisor to our cadre of over 2300 JetBlue pilots!
-To name a few health hazads, how about: Jet Lag; Circadian Rhythm disruption; posture-related problems from long term sitting; low-back pain, spasms & bulging discs; Dehydration; Dry Sinuses & sinusitis from low-humidity aircraft cabin air & hotel air; Hemorrhoids; Kidney Stones; Deep Vein Thrombosis, blood pooling & clotting; U.V. & Electromagnetic Radiation; Jet-related airborne pollutions & carcinogens; BED BUGS; Sciatica; Caffeine abuse; Migraine headaches - and this is just the beginning!!
+I was the resident health & fitness advisor to our cadre of over 3,500 JetBlue pilots from 2004 to 2012, To name a few health hazards, how about: Jet Lag; Circadian Rhythm disruption; posture-related problems from long term sitting; low-back pain, spasms & bulging discs; Dehydration; Dry Sinuses & sinusitis from low-humidity aircraft cabin fumes & hotel air; Hemorrhoids; Kidney Stones; Deep Vein Thrombosis, blood pooling & clotting; Enlarged/inflamed Prostate; U.V. & Electromagnetic Radiation; Jet-related airborne pollutions & carcinogens; Total Coliform & E.coli bacteria in aircraft on-board potable water tantks, BED BUGS; Sciatica; Caffeine abuse; Migraine headaches - and this is just the beginning!!

 This will be the new page where I slowly start adding all of my travel-related health & fitness videos & posts, so keep checking back!

 **My complete Travel Fitness LIBRARY of topics is below so scroll all the way down this page!

 **NEWest Article is up, written for JetBlue pilots but applies to all who sit excessively for their jobs!
 Quick link: Enlarged/Inflamed Prostate